mikamautnerrohde/researchproject/rp-project-manual.md

 7. Reflect on and describe the limitations and implications of the research project.

 ## Roles within the project

-To reach these goals, the student will work together with a daily supervisor, an internal assessor and an external assessor.
+To reach these goals, the student will work together with a supervisor, an assessor within the institute hosting the Research Project (the so-called internal assessor) and an assessor outside of the institute hosting the Research Project (the so-called external assessor).
+At least one of these assessors should be a senior scientist employed at UvA and is formally known as the _examiner_ of the project.

-The daily supervisor can be a PhD candidate or a more senior researcher who works in the hosting research group.
+The supervisor can be a PhD candidate or a more senior researcher who works in the hosting research group.
 The internal assessor should be a researcher within the hosting research group who has a doctoral degree.
-It is possible for a single person to have both the supervisor and  internal assessor role, as long as all of the above requirements are met.
+It is possible for a single person to take on both the supervisor and internal assessor roles, as long as all of the above requirements are met.

-The external assessor should be a researcher from another group, who still has relevant expertise (whether topic-wise or method-wise) to assess the final report that is written on the project.
+The external assessor should be a researcher with a doctoral degree from another group, who still has relevant expertise (whether topic-wise or method-wise) to assess the final report that is written on the project.

-One of the assessors will be designated examiner, and will hold ultimate responsibility for the final grade.
+One of the assessors is designated examiner, and will hold ultimate responsibility for the final grade.
 This examiner needs to be a UvA employee with a doctoral degree.

 Table 1 summarizes the requirements and responsibilities of the different roles.
 Please note that the assessor tasks depend on whether the assessor is internal or external to the lab where the project is taking place.
 The tasks are described in more detail in the section *[Detailed tasks per role](#detailed-tasks-per-role)*.